Worldly Non-Philosophy: The Principle of Sufficient Economics

 - In order for a statement (besides a tautology like 1=1) to be meaningful, there must be some sort of external fact which can determine whether it is true or false.
 Since they assume the point to be proved, Austrian statements about Keynesianism are incapable of being false.
 Therefore they are meaningless, and Austrianism has no authority to criticize Keynesian theory, whose proof or disproof must be sought either in empirical reality or a non-aprioric economic theory.

-Posted on June 25, 2012, in Economics, History, Methodology, Non-Philosophy, Philosophy and tagged Austrian economics, Keynes, Laruelle, macroeconomics, microeconomics, Mises, Sraffa.
+Posted on June 25, 2012, in Economics, History, Non-Philosophy, Philosophy and tagged Austrian economics, Keynes, Laruelle, macroeconomics, microeconomics, Mises, Sraffa.
 Bookmark the permalink.
 8 Comments.